orbisgis/geoclimate/docs/data_formating/DATA_FORMATING.md

 For the optimization of upcoming processes, it is necessary to assign to each building the id (`id_zone`) of the belonging zone.

-To determine this matching, we apply the "maximum area" rule, defined as follows:
+To determine this matching, we apply the "*maximum area*" rule, defined as follows:

 > The building is associated to the zone with which it has the largest intersection area

-#### HEIGHTs and Number of levels
+#### 2- HEIGHTs and Number of levels

 In the layer `input_building` coming from M1, the fields `HEIGHT_WALL`, `HEIGHT_ROOF` and `NB_LEV` may have null values.
 For the upcoming processes (e.g when calculating morphological indicators), it may causes problems.
 So to resolve this issue, we propose a set of logical rules in order to deduce probable values, using `type` and potentially existing informations in the fields `HEIGHT_WALL`, `HEIGHT_ROOF` and `NB_LEV`.